-Fresh Produce contract regulations – have your say on draft proposals
+Fresh produce contract regulations – draft proposals

 A man harvesting crops